tlenex/node-busmq/README.md

 By default, a channel uses role `local` to consume messages and `remote` to push messages.
 Since peers must have opposite roles, if using the default roles, one peer must call `channel#listen` and the other peer must call `channel#connect`.

-It is also possible to specify other roles explicity, such as `client` and `server`.
+It is also possible to specify other roles explicitly, such as `client` and `server`.
 This enables specifying the local role and the remote role, and just connecting the channel without calling `listen`.
 Specifying roles explicitly may add to readability, but not much more than that.

 #### Using a channel (default roles)